bcgov/digital_marketplace/README.md

 - Every week with a retention of 4 backups (weekly)
 - Every month with a retention of 1 backup (monthly)

-A manual backup can be immediately performed by connecting to the backup container pod in OpenShift and running `backup.sh -1`.
+A manual backup can be immediately performed by connecting to the backup container pod in OpenShift and running `./backup.sh -1`.

 Backup archives are stored in the same OpenShift project as the Digital Marketplace application, on a separate provisioned volume.